DavidRagone/DavidRagone/README.md

 I like to [read](https://www.goodreads.com/user/show/5253695-david) and learn about various topics.

-For the last ~8 years, I've been managing engineering teams, and am currently leading the teams responsible for the full breadth and depth of [Square's public developer platform](https://developer.squareup.com/).
+For the last ~10 years, I've been managing engineering teams.
+I've led small and scrappy teams as well as larger teams (~75 ICs, 8 managers).
+I led teams that built a lot of [Square's public developer platform](https://developer.squareup.com/).
 I care deeply about enabling people to do their best work.

 <!--
 **DavidRagone/DavidRagone** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.